-The only downside is the price as pedal kayaks can be substantially more expensive than traditional paddle-powered boats.
+The only downside is the price, as pedal kayaks can be substantially more expensive than traditional paddle-powered boats.

 - May be too expensive for some

-- Fast and efficiency pedal drive system
+- Fast and efficient pedal system

 - 120 pounds when empty

-- Tons of storage space and premier stability
+- Multiple storage options and premier stability

 The only inflatable on this list, the Colorado from Sevylor Coleman is a multipurpose kayak that should satisfy all your hunting and fishing needs.

-Easy to transport, store, and set-up, the Colorado also has a transom on the stern where a small trolling motor can be installed, freeing up your hands for your rifle or fishing pole while you travel.
+Easy to transport, store, and set up, the Colorado also has a transom on the stern where a small trolling motor can be installed, freeing up your hands for your rifle or fishing pole while you travel.

 - Built-in rod holders

-- Double threaded Boston valves for easy inflating and deflating
+- Double-threaded Boston valves for easy inflating and deflating

 - Little dry storage space